 One of the CVRD’s responsibilities is the management of the Comox Valley Exhibition Grounds.
 The first Master Plan for the Comox Valley Exhibition Grounds was prepared in 2002.
 A Revitalization Study that explored Master Plan options was conducted in 2008 with a full process involving stakeholders and the public.
 Since that time, a number of conditions that affect the future of the site have changed:

 - The 2008 exhibition grounds revitalization plan shows a multi-purpose building attached to an agricultural arena and was approved by the CVRD board.

 - The curling rink has been renovated and is now called the Curling Centre (the 2008 study assumed it would be removed).

 - Water and electrical infrastructure were upgraded in 2011/2012.

-- The adjacent property, Stonehenge Farm, was recently acquired by the CVRD, and adds to the space to be examined as part of the master plan, e.g. an Agriplex has been proposed by the Comox Valley Farmer’s Institute for this portion of the expanded site.
-Some of the challenges on the new property include the fact that it is within the Agricultural Land Reserve, it is not serviced, and portions of it are within the floodplain.
+- The adjacent property, Stonehenge Farm, was acquired by the CVRD in 2016, and was part of the space to be examined as part of the Master Plan.
+Some of the challenges on the new property include the fact that it is within the Agricultural Land Reserve and portions of it are within the floodplain.